-Protection for the full length of the unit (1325m) and for just the pilot study (250m) have been costed based on a unit rate of £2.0k per metre length of defence (rate includes a 30% optimism bias).
+Protection for the full length of the unit (1325m) and for just the pilot study (250m) have been costed based on a unit rate of £2.01k per metre length of defence (rate includes a 30% optimism bias).

 Table 5-4 below presents the undiscounted capital costs for construction for each length of defence.
-The total capital cost for constructing 250m of defence for the pilot study is estimated to be approximately £508k.
-To protect the entire length of the frontage in this unit (1325m) the undiscounted capital cost is estimated to be approximately £2,790k.
+The total capital cost for constructing 250m of defence for the pilot study is estimated to be approximately £502k.
+To protect the entire length of the frontage in this unit (1325m + 50m tie-in) the undiscounted capital cost is estimated to be approximately £2,764k.